Arche Resonance Theory

 2.4 The Einstein-Kähler Condition and the Unified Scale

-The dimensionless affine unit scale at |z|2 = 1, generated by the discrete tiling, is the fundamental relational limit of the projected geometry.
-To map this geometric boundary to physical observation requires identifying the relationship between macroscopic curvature and quantum action.
+The dimensionless affine unit scale at |z|2 = 1 is the fundamental resolution limit of the projected geometry.
+To map this projected boundary to physical observation requires identifying the relationship between macroscopic curvature and quantum action.

 2.5 What Has Been Established

 The Fubini-Study metric on the affine patch of CP3 transitions from approximately flat Euclidean behaviour near the origin to projectively dominated behaviour near the boundary.
-This curvature transition near |z|2 = 1 is structurally identified with the fundamental relational scale of the discrete Archeonic tiling.
+This curvature transition near |z|2 = 1 is structurally identified as the fundamental resolution limit of the projection, the scale at which the infinite harmonic depth of the tiling can no longer be sharply resolved as spatial extension.

 The position–momentum uncertainty of Section 1 is local to the Kähler structure of any complex coordinate pair and does not depend on the curvature regime.
-It is therefore present at every scale of the affine patch, ensuring the empirical universality of Δ x · Δ p ≥ ℏ/2 across all length scales.
+It is therefore present at every scale of the affine patch, ensuring the empirical universality of Δ x · Δ p /2 across all length scales.

 Section 3: Wave–Particle Behaviour as Domain Aspects